10 Amazing Facts About Stan Lee

-Pop culture legend Stan Lee’s life has always been an open book.
+Comic book legend Stan Lee’s life has always been an open book.
 The co-creator of some of the greatest superheroes and most beloved stories of all time has become just as mythical and larger-than-life as the characters in the panels.
-Around the time of Marvel’s 75th anniversary, Lee had the idea to reflect on his own life, as he says in a press release, “in the one form it has never been depicted, as a comic book … or if you prefer, a graphic memoir.”
+In 2015, around the time of Marvel’s 75th anniversary, Lee had the idea to reflect on his own life, as he said, “in the one form it has never been depicted, as a comic book … or if you prefer, a graphic memoir.”

-Published by the Touchstone imprint of Simon & Schuster, Amazing Fantastic Incredible: A Marvelous Memoir (available now) was written by Lee with Peter David and features artwork by cartoonist and illustrator Colleen Doran.
-Here are 10 things we learned while thumbing through his fun and colorful new book.
+The result, published by the Touchstone imprint of Simon & Schuster in 2015, was Amazing Fantastic Incredible: A Marvelous Memoir—which was written by Lee with Peter David and features artwork by cartoonist and illustrator Colleen Doran.
+Here are 10 things we learned about Lee, on his 95th birthday.

 1. HIS WIFE IS ALSO HIS BARBER.